Updated on: Mar 2, 2023

 Gail is the founder of Spinning Babies, and her belief and education in physiologic birth will increase your confidence in your own body’s ability to birth vaginally.

-This VBAC book provides a much deeper understanding for nurses and providers into the WHY of Spinning Babies exercises and labor positions, so it doesn’t seem like such a foreign concept.
+This VBAC book provides a much deeper understanding of the WHY for Spinning Babies exercises and labor positions for nurses and providers, so it doesn’t seem like such a foreign concept.

 “Changing Birth on Earth” is written to teach both parents and their care team how to work together to prevent Cesareans due to poor fetal positioning, gain a fresh perspective on birth anatomy and techniques to encourage labor progress, and choose more optimal positions to shorten the pushing stage of labor, among many other things.

 Need more than a book?
-Created by myself and Meagan Heaton, VBAC moms and birth doulas, we dive deep into everything you never knew you needed to know about Cesarean and VBAC.
+Created by Julie Francom and Meagan Heaton, VBAC moms, and birth doulas, we dive deep into everything you never knew you needed to know about Cesarean and VBAC.

 We have taken all the essential information we learned along our VBAC journeys and as birth workers and perfectly packaged it into the most optimal resources for you to prepare for VBAC.